 Do not operate the mower without an air filter or pre-cleaner as serious engine damage can occur.

-Do not try to clean paper filter.
+Do not try to clean the paper filter.
 Replace with a new one.

 How to Replace

-Replacing a lawn mower's air filter is not at all difficult and you can do it in your own garage.
+Replacing a lawn mower's air filter is not difficult and you can do it in your own garage.